444sofiane/GitActionsWorkshop/README.md

 Test the workflow by pushing a random file

 Hints :
-First, the workflow will checkout the repo using the action: actions/checkout@v2.5.0
+First, the workflow will checkout the repo using the action: [Checkout repo](https://github.com/actions/checkout/tree/v2.5.0/)

 ## 2.Test running Workflow